You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [24:06]

 So this is imperturbable mind.
-This bow, putting our two palms together, symbolizes imperturbable mind, or dhyana.
-And sitting up straight in zazen symbolizes imperturbable mind, or dhyana.
+This bow, putting our two palms together, symbolizes imperturbable mind or dhyana.
+And sitting up straight in zazen symbolizes imperturbable mind or dhyana.
 I say symbolizes, but it's far beyond just a symbol.
-The point of Buddhism, the point of our practice, the point of sitting zazen or meditating in daily life is to bring together in oneness all the duality, to understand the oneness of our dualistic life.
-And so how we check ourselves, you know, how aware we are of our activity, to do something with mindfulness.
+The point of Buddhism, point of our practice, point of sitting zazen or meditating in daily life is to bring together in oneness all the duality, to understand the oneness of our dualistic life.
+And so how we check ourselves, you know, how aware we are of our activity to do something with mindfulness.

 [25:37]

 So mindfulness is the basis of meditation, always.
-Mindfulness means that we don't do something without being mindful of what we're doing in a sense of connectedness with our essence of mind.
-That's why Buddha's disciple could just sweep the garden, just sweep the path as a practice.
-And with complete mindfulness and oneness, with the activity.
-No separation between the person who's sleeping and the sleeping.
-When we go out into the world, into activity, and go to work or school or whatever we do, we're putting ourself into a situation
+Mindfulness means that we don't do something without being mindful of what we're doing in a sense of... connectedness with our essence of mind.
+That's why a Buddhist disciple could just sweep the garden, just sweep the path as a practice.
+And with complete mindfulness and oneness with the activity.
+You know, no separation between the person who's sweeping and the sweeping.
+When we go out into the world, into activity, and go to work or school or whatever we do,

-constant discrimination, setting up things as objects against ourself as a subject.
+putting ourselves into a situation of constant discrimination, setting up things as objects against ourselves as a subject.
 And so we have our world, my world, and there's an infinite horizon in 360 degrees around me.
-And each one of us has that world, my world. and all these spheres intersect each other.
-Each person's individual sphere intersects every other person's and thing's sphere so that there are countless halos or spheres intersecting constantly.
-But we say that all these spheres belong to one buddha nature, our expression of one buddha nature.
+And each one of us has that world, my world.
+And all these spheres intersect each other.
+Each person's individual sphere intersects every other person's and thing's sphere so that there are countless halos or spheres intersecting constantly But we say that all these spheres belong to one Buddha nature, our expression of one Buddha nature.

 [28:12]

-And then we say all those spheres is myself.
-So our meditation, dhyana, is to focus on Buddha nature.
+And then we say, all those spheres is myself.
+So our meditation, dhyana, is to focus on Buddha-nature.
 And when we do one thing completely, it's connected with everything.
-You know, Gutei's one finger.
-Whenever someone asked Gutei a question, he raised up one finger.
+Goethe's one finger.
+Whenever someone asked Goethe a question, he raised up one finger.
 What is this one finger?

 [29:22]

-It doesn't have to be one finger, it can be one toe, or it can be anything.
+It doesn't have to be one finger.
+It can be one toe, or it can be anything.
 But how do we see this one finger?
 One finger, just one finger by itself?
-So in Kute's expression of one finger, when he holds up one finger, the whole universe comes up with that finger.
+So in Goethe's expression of one finger, when he holds up one finger, the whole universe comes up with that finger.
 The finger is independent, so we can call it a finger.
 But that one finger is the whole universe.

 [30:27]